-Last updated on January 31st, 2024 at 07:52 pm
+Last updated on February 10th, 2025 at 06:11 pm

 In 2016 after leaving my position as Sous Chef at Cafe Boulud in the Four Seasons Toronto, I needed a break from cooking.
 I decided that I wanted to stage (a free work term) in a bakery to get a better understanding of whole grains.
 After looking at some of the top bakeries in North America, I found a little bakery in Vermont called Elmore Mountain Bread that would forever change my life.
 It was here that I developed a new understanding and passion for baking with organic grains that are freshly milled into flour.
 Blair and Andrew helped me understand the differences in working with fresh milled flour and how I could utilize them in my home baking.

-Flavour, Health and Starter Technique
+Flavour, Health, and Starter Technique

 The Importance of Flour

-• 100% organic hard red spring wheat
+- 100% organic hard red spring wheat

-• 1.6 – 1.8% ash content
+- 1.6 – 1.8% ash content (higher mineral content contributes to flavour and fermentation)

 100% Whole Wheat Levain Sourdough Specs

-Total dough weight1800 grams
+Total dough weight | 1800 grams | |

-Levain % in Final Dough12%
+Levain % in Final Dough | 12% | |

 Total Formula